githubpartners/partner-bootcamp-actions-course/responses/create-azure-resources.md

       -----END PRIVATE KEY-----
    ```

-2. Add your private key to your **probot-add-collaborator app service**
+2. Add your private key to your **probot-add-collaborators app service**
    - Go to **Settings > Configuration**
    - Add a new application setting
    - Paste in the private key